AngryMaciek/angry-moran-simulator/README.md

 ## General information

-The following [git] repository present a general game-theoretical framework to carry out scientific simulations according to the [Moran model].
+The following [git] repository presents a general game-theoretical framework to carry out scientific simulations according to the [Moran model].
 Registering distinct types of individuals together with specification of payoffs between them allows to replicate evolution of the population and observe growth dynamics.

 ## Example results